 Nut: Micarta

-Tuners: Schaller locking, sealed, chrome
+Tuners: Schaller M6 Locking, chrome

 Pickups: Three, G&L Magnetic Field Design Z-coil humbucking with adjustable pole pieces